FAQ for students and advisors

 Will a student’s GenEd requirements change if they change majors?

 No. The new GenEd program is designed to be portable, so that if a student changes majors they will not be required to take additional GenEd courses.
 Changing majors may, however, require a student to take additional courses if those added courses are required as prerequisites for upper-division courses in the major.

 Will dual enrollment courses, courses taken elsewhere as a transfer student, or AP/IB/CLEP credit count toward GenEd requirements?

 Dual enrollment courses, courses taken at other colleges and transferred into VCU, and AP/IB/CLEP credits will continue to count for GedEd and other course requirements, as specified by the course articulation tables.
 Visit the Transfer Center website for more information.

 Can a single course fulfill multiple Areas of Inquiry?

-No. Each course will be aligned with a single Area of Inquiry, although its content make link to multiple areas and skills.
+No. Each course will be aligned with a single Area of Inquiry, although its content may link to multiple areas and skills.